Visitors Not Permitted at All Fox Chase Locations Due to COVID-19: READ MORE

 What happens after the entry documents and pre-arrival materials are received?

-First, Fox Chase Cancer Center will complete the trainee's documents (DS2019, information sheet, and proof of Sevis fee).
+First, Fox Chase Cancer Center will complete the trainee's documents (DS2019 and information sheet).
 These will be scanned and emailed to the trainee for review to ensure there are no misspellings or other mistakes on the documents.
-If everything is correct and accurate, Fox Chase will courier the original documents via FedEx to the trainee.
+If everything is correct and accurate, Fox Chase email the documents in PDF format to the trainee.
 Once received by the trainee, these documents may be used to apply for a visa at the nearest U.S. Embassy or Consulate.

 How do international trainees apply for visas?